Throwing Shade on Social: Newsjacking and Negative PR

 The Blow by Blow?

 Though McD’s 2016 revenue was close to 17 times that of Wendy’s and their worldwide locations outpace the redhead 6 to 1, on Twitter at least, the margins are slimmer, with Wendy’s at 1.65 million followers to 3.41 million for the golden arches.
 It’s important to note that Wendy’s didn’t use subterfuge, insults, or underhanded tactics.
-Instead, they seized on McDonald’s marketing language promising fresh beef by 2018 and with humor, pointed out the cracks in Mickey D’s business positioning.
+Instead, they seized on McDonald’s marketing language promising fresh beef by 2018 and with humour, pointed out the cracks in Mickey D’s business positioning.
 After all, bragging about the introduction of fresh beef means you haven’t been using it up until now.
 Wendy’s ran with it.

 And with that reply tweet, a strategic trendjack—within three hours of a campaign that took significantly longer to produce—@Wendys sailed into a social media win with over 75k RTs and over 180k hearts.
 It’s not so surprising that social media is receptive to snarkiness.